sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-intro/README.md

 ![ERD of books and authors](assets/library-erd-4.png)

-Then you realize that each book edition has had multiple printings, so you add a table for printings.
+Then you realize that each book edition has had multiple printings, so you add a table for printings:

 ![ERD of books and authors](assets/library-erd-5.png)